nextstrain/auspice/docs/customise-client/overview.rst

 ======================================

-Auspice allows you to customise the appearance and functionality of Auspice `when the client is built <../introduction/how-to-run.html#auspice-build>`_.
+Auspice allows you to customise the appearance and functionality of Auspice :ref:`when the client is built <auspice-build>`.
 This is how Auspice running locally and nextstrain.org look different, despite both using "Auspice".

 .. image:: ../assets/auspice-vs-nextstrain.png